Uthman: Assessment and legacy

-Uthman is said to have been the first caliph to adopt the title khalifat Allah ("deputy of God").
-The general opinion of the Sunni Muslim community and Sunni historians regarding Uthman's rule were positive, particularly regarding his leniency; in their view, the kinsmen he appointed, such as Muawiya and Abdullah ibn Aamir, proved to be effective in both military and political management.
-Historians like Muhammad Zaki accused Uthman of corruption, particularly in the case of Waleed ibn Uqba.
+Uthman is said to have been the first caliph to adopt the title Khalifat Allah ("deputy of God") as well as Amin Allah ("trustee of God").
+Sunni Muslim tradition considers him the third rightly-guided caliph, and Sunni historians regard Uthman's rule positively, particularly regarding his leniency.
+In their view, the kinsmen he appointedsuch as Mu'awiya ibn Abi Sufyan and Abd Allah ibn Amirproved effective in both military and political management.
+In contrast, Uthman has been accused by others of corruption, particularly in the case of al-Walid ibn Uqba.

-Perhaps the most significant act of Uthman was allowing Muawiya and Abd Allah ibn Sa'd, governors respectively of Syria and Northern Africa, to form the first integrated Muslim navy in the Mediterranean Sea, rivalling the maritime domination of the Byzantine Empire.
-Ibn Saad's conquest of the southeast coast of Spain, his stunning victory at the Battle of the Masts in Lycia, and expansion to other coasts of the Mediterranean Sea are generally overlooked.
-These achievements gave birth to the first Muslim standing navy, thus enabling the first Muslim maritime conquest of Cyprus and Rhodes.
-This subsequently paved the way for the establishment of several Muslim states in the Mediterranean Sea during the later Umayyad and Abbasid eras, which came in the form of the Emirate of Sicily and its minor vassal the Emirate of Bari, as well as the Emirate of Crete and the Aglabid Dynasty.
-The significance of Uthman's naval development and its political legacy was agreed upon by Muhammad M.Ag, author of Islamic Fiscal and Monetary Policy and further strengthened by Hassan Khalileh referencing Tarikh al Bahriyya wal Islamiyya fii Misr wal Sham ("History of the Seas and Islam in Egypt and Levant") by Ahmad Abaddy and Esayyed Salem.
+One of Uthman's most significant acts was allowing Mu'awiya and Abd Allah ibn Sa'd, governors of Syria and Egypt respectively, to form the first Muslim navy in the Mediterranean Sea, rivalling the maritime dominance of the Byzantine Empire, and enabling the first Muslim conquest of Cyprus and Rhodes.
+Ibn Sa'd's conquest of the southeast coast of Spain, his stunning victory at the Battle of the Masts in Lycia, and naval expansion across the Mediterranean are generally overlooked.
+This subsequently paved the way for the establishment of several Muslim states in the Mediterranean Sea, which came in the form of the Emirate of Sicily and its minor vassal the Emirate of Bari, as well as the Emirate of Crete and the Aghlabid dynasty.

-From an expansionist perspective, Uthman is regarded as skilled in conflict management, as is evident from how he dealt with the heated and troubled early Muslim conquered territories, such as Kufa and Basra, by directing the hot-headed Arab settlers to new military campaigns and expansions.
-This not only resulted in settling the internal conflicts in those settlements but also further expanded Rashidun territory to as far west as southern Iberia and as far east as Sindh, Pakistan.
+From an expansionist perspective, Uthman is regarded as skilled in conflict management, as is evident from how he dealt with the heated and troubled early Muslim conquered territories, such as Kufa and Basra, by directing the Arab settlers to new military campaigns and expansions.
+This not only resulted in settling the internal conflicts in those settlements but also further expanded the territory of the Caliphate to as far west as Mauretania and as far east as Sistan.